A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion

 \subsection{Related Work}

 The \LT minimization criterion has been used for histogram bandwidth selection as well as for obtaining kernel density estimators \citep{Sco1992}.
 Applying this well-known criterion from nonparametric density estimation to parametric estimation for regression problems enables a trade-off between efficiency and robustness in the estimation procedure.
-In fact, \cite{BasHarHjo1998} introduced a family of divergences that includes the \LTE as a special case and the MLE as a limiting case.
+In fact, \citet{BasHarHjo1998} introduced a family of divergences that includes the \LTE as a special case and the MLE as a limiting case.
 The members of this family of divergences are indexed by a parameter that explicitly trades off efficiency for robustness.
 While the MLE is the most efficient, it is also the least robust.
 Meanwhile, the \LTE represents a reasonable trade-off between efficiency and robustness \citep{warwick2005choosing}.
 The robustness of the \LTE can also be anticipated since it is a minimum distance estimator; estimators which are known to have robustness properties \citep{donoho1988automatic}.